leefuller23/www/content/post/june-2021-progress.md

 I have made some decent progress.

-10 VMs have been condensed to a single, bare metal Fedora 34 container host running podman.
+10 single use VMs have been condensed to 4.
+I have 2 container hosts
 QTflix/Emby and QTsync/Syncthing now run in containers. frontend-proxy/swag is up and running

-Things left to do:

-Fix DDNS
-launch missing services (Searx, Nextcloud etc)